HugeCoderGuy/LightsCameraPlants/README.md

 ```
 sudo python3 lightsandcamera.py "-o /home/pi/Pictures"
 ```
 Note that the directory in quotes after -o is the output directory.
-This folder is where images will be saved too and will be the folder that is synced with your google drive (refer to set _ for google drive sync setup).
-Feel free to change this output directory to correspond with your current project.
+This folder is where images will be saved too and will be the folder that is synced with your google drive (refer to step 8 for google drive sync setup).
+Feel free to change this output directory to correspond to a folder with your current project.
 8. **Setting up Google Drive Sync**
      1. LightsCameraPlants allows you to sync your output directory with a google drive folder to allow for easy documentation of samples.
 To do this you must first get authentication for Google Service API.
-Refer to [this PDF](https://d35mpxyw7m7k7g.cloudfront.net/bigdata_1/Get+Authentication+for+Google+Service+API+.pdf) for documentation on how to setup your authentication.
+Refer to [this PDF](https://d35mpxyw7m7k7g.cloudfront.net/bigdata_1/Get+Authentication+for+Google+Service+API+.pdf) for documentation on how to setup your authentication.  ... install pydrive?
-     #install pydrive?
      2. After downloading your credentials file.
 Copy and paste your client_id and client_secret without quotes into the `settings.yaml` file in your LightsCameraPlants folder.
 ## User Guide
 1. After powering up the pi and plugging in all of the necessary hardware, navigate to the terminal and type